-- 1. Certified Organizations shall conduct an assessment, individually and/or through cooperative efforts involving SFI Implementation Committees, of Forests with Exceptional Conservation Value, defined as critically imperiled and imperiled species and ecological communities, within their wood and fiber supply area(s) and make the summary of the assessment available to wood producers. - 2.
-Program to address Forests with Exceptional Conservation Value (critically imperiled and imperiled species and ecological communities) for all harvest operations through fiber sourcing activities such as: - a. use of qualified logging professionals, certified logging companies (where available), and qualified resource professionals; or - b. training program for qualified logging professionals on how to recognize and protect Forests with Exceptional Conservation Value; or - c. through in-the-forest verification by certified logging companies; or - d. forest landowner outreach; or - e.
-SFI Implementation Committee involvement in the assessment of Forests with Exceptional Conservation Value, and development of recommendations for conservation. - 3.
-Certified Organizations shall conduct and incorporate the results of a Forests with Exceptional Conservation Value (critically imperiled and imperiled species and ecological communities) assessment to promote conservation of Forests with Exceptional Conservation Value for purchased stumpage.
+- 1. Certified Organization shall conduct an assessment, individually or collaboratively, of Forests with Exceptional Conservation Value, defined as critically imperiled and imperiled species and ecological communities, within their wood and fiber supply area(s) and make the summary of the assessment available to wood producers. - 2.
+Program to address Forests with Exceptional Conservation Value (critically imperiled and imperiled species and ecological communities) for all harvest operations through fiber sourcing activities such as: - a. use of qualified logging professionals, certified logging companies (where available), and qualified resource professionals; or - b. through a training program for qualified logging professionals; or - c. through in-the-forest verification by certified logging companies; or - d. forest landowner outreach; or - e.
+SFI Implementation Committee involvement. - 3.
+Certified Organization shall conduct and incorporate the results of a Forests with Exceptional Conservation Value (critically imperiled and imperiled species and ecological communities) assessment at the stand level for purchased stumpage.